bcgov/sso-docs/docs/FAQs/keycloak.md

 ## Can I get Active Directory groups from a normal login callout?

 No. Regular authentication callouts do not provide those groups.
 If your application needs directory group information, contact the IDIM team to determine whether a web service lookup is available.

+---

+## Can I have a pop-up style login window instead of redirection?

+You can fully customize your login experience from the UI side in terms of your login buttons (using `kc_idp_hint`).
+That said, you could leverage a popup window to house the IDP login; however you'll still have to enter credentials on the common logon page (CLP) for BCeID and IDIR.